godotengine/godot-docs/classes/class_cpuparticles2d.rst

 |void| **set_particle_flag**\ (\ particle_flag\: :ref:`ParticleFlags<enum_CPUParticles2D_ParticleFlags>`, enable\: :ref:`bool<class_bool>`\ ) :ref:`🔗<class_CPUParticles2D_method_set_particle_flag>`

-Enables or disables the given flag.
+Enables or disables the given particle flag.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |required| replace:: :abbr:`required (This method is required to be overridden when extending its base class.)`